THE ULTIMATE SHOULDER WORKOUT GUIDE

 - Raise it over to the other shoulder, then lower, then reverse the movement.

 WHAT MAKES IT EFFECTIVE: This is a great explosive compound exercise for shoulders that also hits a good portion of the shoulder’s range of motion.

 7) HOW CAN YOU DO A SHOULDER WORKOUT AT HOME?

 Is it possible to get a great shoulder workout at home without any special shoulder equipment?
 What about while traveling?
 Absolutely!

 Resistance bands are the ideal tool for training the shoulders at home, and they’re extremely portable too!
 And the best part is that they’re far more versatile for training the shoulders than you might think.

-You can use bands to hit all three heads of the deltoid muscle together or you can use them to isolate the front deltoid, middle deltoid and rear delt.
+You can use elastic bands to hit all three heads of the deltoid muscle together or you can use them to isolate the front deltoid, middle deltoid and rear delt.

 Let’s take a look at one exercise for each of these four functions!